Skip to Content

 Students use a plan template to guide the degree planning process that they submit to the relevant academic dean’s office.
 The approval of an industry representative must also be obtained when the degree plan applies to a specific career field.
 The plan must also demonstrate transferability to at least one four-year accredited institution, even when it may not be the intention of the student to transfer immediately upon degree completion.

-Normandale is one of a select number of community colleges that offers a comprehensive, personalized degree whose credits seamlessly transfer using the MnTC, or the Minnesota Transfer Curriculum.
-This general education portion, and additional elective courses (including Health and Exercise Science), make up a total of 60 college credits.
+Normandale is one of a select number of community colleges that offers a comprehensive, personalized individualized studies degree whose credits seamlessly transfer using the Minnesota Transfer Curriculum.
+The general education portion and additional elective courses (including Health and Exercise Science) make up 60 college credits.

 upper arrowtop